NannanLi999/UniHuman/README.md

   ├── densepose
   ├── parsing
 ```
 `./downloaded_data`: Downloaded original raw images.
-The images under the folder are no longer needed once the preprocessing is finished.
+The images under this folder are no longer needed once the preprocessing is finished.

 `./wpose`: Preprocessed images and annotations.